5. Page body

 Font selection

-The submenu Font lets you apply one of two global styles (defined in the menu Global font styles): body (applied by default) or title.
+The submenu Font lets you apply one of two global styles (defined in the menu Global Styles): body (applied by default) or title.

 You can apply a custom style by selecting a font from this part of the drop-down menu.